 School of Computing – 11am to 12pm | Thursday 27 February | F14 | Merchiston

 All Schools – 12pm - 1pm | Wed 4 March | Room 2/07 | Craiglockhart

-Your Worktribe profile is part of the application process so make sure it’s bang up to date.
+Your Worktribe profile is part of the application process so make sure it’s up to date.
 Lindsay Ramage (Research Information Management, RIO) runs regular worktribe health checks and Lyn Gibson (IS Information Assistant) runs repository health checks for promotions applicants by request.
-It’s first come, first served so we recommend contacting Lindsay or Lyn early to book your session.
+It’s first come, first served, so contact Lindsay or Lyn to book your session.